X

 • Food coloring – I always recommend this color performance kit.
 It has a really helpful color chart that makes mixing whatever color you want really easy.

-How to make homemade hard candy
+How to make Homemade Hard Candy

-Making homemade hard candy is probably easier than you think.
+Making homemade hard candy is probably easier than you think!

-1. STEP ONE: First, you’ll combine sugar, corn syrup, and water in a saucepan and stir continuously over medium heat until dissolved.
+1. STEP ONE: First, you’ll combine sugar, corn syrup, and water in a large saucepan and stir continuously over medium heat until dissolved.

 How much flavoring for hard candy?